nhanitk14dev/bookworm-react-redux/README.md

     - Use ['React-bootstrap bootstrap@4.6.0'](https://react-bootstrap.github.io/)
     - Use ['styled-icons'](https://github.com/styled-icons/styled-icons)(https://styled-icons.dev)

+## 3. Code Explained

+  We wrap our content first with `<BrowserRouter>`.

+  Then we define our `<Routes>`.
+An application can have multiple `<Routes>`.
+Our basic example only uses one.
+  `<Route>`s can be nested.
+The first `<Route>` has a path of / and renders the Layout component.

+  The nested `<Route>`s inherit and add to the parent route.
+So the blogs path is combined with the parent and becomes /blogs.

+  The Home component route does not have a path but has an index attribute.
+That specifies this route as the default route for the parent route, which is /.
+  Setting the path to * will act as a catch-all for any undefined URLs.
+This is great for a 404 error page.

+  The Layout component has `<Outlet>` and `<Link>` elements.
+  The `<Outlet>` renders the current route selected.
+  `<Link>` is used to set the URL and keep track of browsing history.
+Anytime we link to an internal path, we will use `<Link>` instead of `<a href="">`.
+  The "layout route" is a shared component that inserts common content on all pages, such as a navigation menu.

+  `Suspense` component, which allows us to show some fallback content such as a loading indicator) while we’re waiting for the lazy component to load.

 # Tool & Extendstions in IDE Visual Studio Code
 1. Syntax highlighting [https://babeljs.io/docs/en/editors/]
 2. Code Debug [https://code.visualstudio.com/docs/editor/debugging]
 3. Develop Tool: [https://reactjs.org/blog/2015/09/02/new-react-developer-tools.html#installation]
 4. Vscode-styled-components